-The Recommendation promotes a fair and appropriate status of scientific researchers and informs adequate national science, technology and innovation policies, which “encourage and assist the capacity of scientific researchers to perform research and experimental development in an enhanced spirit of responsibility towards man and his environment” and which ensure that societies use knowledge from all scientific fields in a responsible manner.
+The Recommendation promotes a fair and appropriate status of scientific researchers and informs adequate national science, technology and innovation policies, and policies to ensure that societies use knowledge from all scientific fields in a responsible manner.

 The Recommendation also indicates how, in principle, this can be achieved.
 For example, it stresses the importance of two issues:

 - the need to ensure the free circulation of scientific data, and

 - the need to provide scientists with adequate financial and institutional support.

 The implementation of the Recommendation in Member States is monitored by the UNESCO governing bodies.
 Every four years, the Secretariat of UNESCO collects information from Member States, in consultation with other partners.

 © Fondation L’Oréal

 Monitoring of the implementation of the Recommendation (2017)

 The first consultation on the implementation of the 2017 Recommendation on Science and Scientific Researchers will take place between 2020 and 2021, covering the period from 2017 to 2020.
 It will result in national reports and examination by the Executive Board, and subsequently the 41st session of the General Conference.